Edit polylines

 4. To edit the shape of the polyline, you can click and drag these handles or control points to adjust the position, length, or curvature of the polyline’s segments.

-5. Additionally, on the right mouse button menu, you have options in the software’s toolbar or context menu to add or remove vertices, delete segments, or perform other specific editing operations on the selected polyline.
+5. Additionally, the right mouse button menu offers options in the software’s toolbar or context menu to add or remove vertices, delete segments, or perform other specific editing operations on the selected polyline.

 6. After making the desired edits, save your changes to the drawing.

 A polyline is edited in gCADPlus using the mouse.
 In short, to move a vertex in a polyline, select it, locate the vertex you wish to edit, carefully place the cursor directly over the chosen vertex and move the vertex to a new location.
-It is also possible to add an extra vertex and reposition it using options on the right-mouse-click menu.
+Adding an extra vertex and repositioning it using options on the right-mouse-click menu is also possible.

 Edit polylines

-YouTube movie We take a design featuring a path formed from crushed granitic fill using two complex polylines.
-In order to eliminate some ugly entity overlap, we show how to move both polylines to a temporary layer, explode the polylines, remove the offending line segment, and use the join command to create a single polyline.
-Applying a fill and adding a border to get the required result was a simple matter.
+YouTube movie Using two complex polylines, we take a design featuring a path formed from crushed granitic fill.
+To eliminate some ugly entity overlap, we show how to move both polylines to a temporary layer, explode the polylines, remove the offending line segment, and use the join command to create a single polyline.
+Applying a fill and adding a border to get the required result was simple.

 YouTube movie In this movie, we cover a wide range of issues faced when using and editing polylines in CAD drawings.
-We change the shape of a polyline by moving a vertex, we fill a closed polyline, applying a color fill, fillet a vertex, adjusting transparency, and applying point and gradient fills.
+We change the shape of a polyline by moving a vertex, filling a closed polyline, applying a colour fill, filling a vertex, adjusting transparency, and applying point and gradient fills.

 YouTube movie This movie demonstrates the value of using polylines to create complex shapes in landscape plans.
-A polyline can have an organic shape, allows curve fitting and, if closed, allows a single entity to be filed with either a point or linear gradient.
+A polyline can have an organic shape, allow curve fitting, and, if closed, allow a single entity to be filed with either a point or linear gradient.
 Taking advantage of the features and ease of editing polylines is highly recommended.

-YouTube movie Here we show that much drafting time can be saved by using the arc option while drawing a complex polyline to indicate gravel fill in a design for a rear garden.
+YouTube movie Here, we show that using the arc option while drawing a complex polyline to indicate gravel fill in a rear garden design can save a lot of drafting time.

 YouTube movie In this example, we add vertices to a polyline and adjust a planting bed area around an existing spruce.

 YouTube movie How to simplify a polyline boundary by removing vertices.
-How to simplify a polyline boundary by removing vertices.
-We take an existing polyline that contains hundreds of vertices, draw a new one, hatch it and set a new background colour to match another area of decking in the design.
+We take an existing polyline that contains hundreds of vertices, draw a new one, hatch it, and set a new background colour to match another area of decking in the design.

 Here is a link showing some further editing possibilities for polylines.